GuiGou12358/lensapi-oracle-consumer-contract/LENSAPI_ORACLE.md

     //
     // - request: The raw payload from the contract call `request` (check the `request` function in TestLensApiConsumerConract.sol).
     //            In this example, it's a tuple of two elements: [requestId, profileId]
-    // - settings: The custom settings you set with the `config_core` function of the Action Offchain Rollup Phat Contract.
+    // - secrets: The custom secrets you set with the `config_core` function of the Action Offchain Rollup Phat Contract.
 In
     //            this example, it just a simple text of the lens api url prefix.
     //
     // Your returns value MUST be a hex string, and it will send to your contract directly.
 Check the `_onMessageReceived` function in
     // TestLensApiConsumerContract.sol for more details.
 We suggest a tuple of three elements: [successOrNotFlag, requestId, data] as
     // the return value.
     //
-    export default function main(request: HexString, settings: string): HexString {
+    export default function main(request: HexString, secrets: string): HexString {
       console.log(`handle req: ${request}`);
       let requestId, encodedProfileId;
       try {